hsl-sv/WGTS/WGTS/readme.md

 Feel free to change format if you need,

+*** IT IS NOT USING NTP SO MAY EXIST TIME DIFFERENCE ***

-Check GPS2Time from vk2adc if not Windows 11.
+Check GPS2Time from VK4ADC if not Windows 11.